 After the 2009 protests in Moldova and the subsequent removal of Communists from power, relations between Moldova and Romania improved considerably.

-Banat Swabian writer Herta Müller received the 2009 Nobel Prize in Literature.
+In 2009, Banat Swabian writer Herta Müller received the Nobel Prize in Literature.

-In 2009, Romania was bailed out by the International Monetary Fund as a result of the Great Recession.
+In 2009, Romania was bailed out by the International Monetary Fund due to the Great Recession.

-In 2009, Romania's development suffered a major setback during the late 2000s' recession, leading to a large gross domestic product contraction and a budget deficit.
+In 2009, Romania's development suffered a setback during the late 2000s' recession, leading to a large GDP contraction and budget deficit.

 In 2009, the popular summer attractions of Mamaia and other Black Sea Resorts attracted 1.3 million tourists.

-At the Eurovision Song Contest in 2010, Romanian singers achieved third place.
+At the Eurovision Song Contest, Romanian singers achieved third place in 2010.

 In 2010, the Organisation internationale de la Francophonie identified 4,756,100 French speakers in Romania.

-In December 2011, the Romanian Senate unanimously adopted the draft law ratifying the Romania-United States agreement allowing the establishment and operation of a US land-based ballistic missile defence system in Romania.
+In December 2011, the Romanian Senate unanimously adopted the draft law ratifying the Romania-United States agreement signed in September of the same year for a US land-based ballistic missile defence system in Romania.

-In 2011, the frigate the Regele Ferdinand participated in the military intervention in Libya.
+In 2011, the Romanian frigate Regele Ferdinand participated in the military intervention in Libya.

 According to the 2012 Eurobarometer, English is spoken by 31% of Romanians, French is spoken by 17%, and Italian and German, each by 7%.